Newer linux distributions are trending towards using

 $ ps -p 1 -o comm=

 systemd, you are likely using

 If you want Home Assistant to be launched automatically, an extra step is needed to setup

 systemd.
-You need a service file to control Home Assistant with
+A service file is needed to control Home Assistant with

 If you’ve setup Home Assistant in

 virtualenv following our python installation guide or manual installation guide for raspberry pi, the following template should work for you.
 If Home Assistant install is not located at

-[Unit] Description=Home Assistant After=network.target [Service] Type=simple User=hass ExecStartPre=source /srv/hass/bin/activate ExecStart=/srv/hass/bin/hass -c "/home/hass/.homeassistant" [Install] WantedBy=multi-user.target
+[Unit] Description=Home Assistant After=network.target [Service] Type=simple User=%i ExecStart=/srv/homeassistant/bin/hass -c "/home/homeassistant/.homeassistant" [Install] WantedBy=multi-user.target

 You need to reload